datasektionen/bawang-content/studier/body_en.md

 Here is a list of conctact detail regarding issues or questions related to your studies.

 ### Chairman of the Study Council
-Concact me if you have questions about your studies.
+Contact me if you have questions about your studies.
 For example, if there are problems in a course.
-All courses should also have a course representative (student who represents all the students in talks with the faculty) and you migth be able to find your representative [here:](/en/clubs/studienamnden#kontakt)
+All courses should also have a course representative (student who represents all the students in talks with the faculty) and you migth be able to find your representative [here:](/namnder/studienamnden?lang=en#contact)

 [sno@datasektionen.se](mailto:sno@datasektionen.se)